 The Quantum Threat to RSA Encryption

 In October 2024, Chinese researchers using D-Wave’s quantum computer successfully factored a 22-bit RSA key.
-While this result attracted significant attention, it’s far from posing an immediate threat to RSA-2048, which is widely used for secure communications.
-Experts estimate that factoring an RSA-2048 key would require a quantum computer equipped with approximately 20 million stable qubits:
+This result drew attention, but it remains far from threatening RSA-2048.
+Breaking RSA-2048 would require a quantum computer with approximately 20 million stable qubits operating for around eight hours.
+Current systems, such as D-Wave’s 5,000-qubit machine, are still far from this level of capability.

-\( N = 2^{20} \).
+( N = 2^{20} ).

 These qubits would need to operate continuously for around eight hours.
 Current systems, like D-Wave’s 5,000-qubit machine, are far from this level of capability.
 As a result, cracking RSA-2048 remains a theoretical possibility, but it’s still decades away from practical realization.